crypto-org-chain/chain-docs/docs/getting-started/client-flow.md

 2. Compute the transaction ID from transaction data (see [transaction](./transaction)).
 3. Check a Merkle inclusion proof where the transaction ID is one of the leaves, and a part of the application hash is the root.

-## Client doesn’t know transaction data
+## Client doesn’t know the transaction data

 If the client doesn’t know transaction data, it can collect valid transaction identifiers from blocks that matched its data using the block-level filter.
 If the transaction data was transparent (staked state operations), the client can decode transaction directly by requesting the full block data.
 If the transaction data was obfuscated (payments), the client needs to contact an enclave and prove they can access transaction data using view key signatures (see [transaction privacy](./transaction-privacy) and [enclave architecture](./enclave-architecture) for more details).